 - Interferon alpha 2-b

+- Targeted Therapy.
 Certain patients with metastatic melanoma may benefit from targeted therapy.
-This treatment involved the use of drugs that “target” the abnormal cancer cells without harming the normal cells.
+This treatment involves the use of drugs that “target” the abnormal cancer cells without harming the normal cells.
 The FDA has approved the following targeted therapies for melanoma patients with a specific gene mutation:

-Chemotherapeutic drugs are given by intravenously or by mouth in order to destroy cancer cells.
-Chemotherapy has had limited success in treating melanoma.
-The FDA has approved Dacarbazine (DTIC) for treatment of metastatic melanoma.
+- Chemotherapy.
+Chemotherapeutic drugs are given intravenously or by mouth in order to destroy cancer cells.
+However, chemotherapy has had limited success in treating melanoma.
+The FDA has approved Dacarbazine (DTIC) for the treatment of metastatic melanoma.

 To reduce the risk of melanoma and other skin cancer types: